DeKUT-DSAIL/dsa2021/anomaly-detection/README.md

 ![cover page image](/anomaly-detection/assets/img/file1.PNG)

 - Click on the upload button aned you will be prompted to upload a file.
-- Select water-level dataset sample from the repo you cloned (in the static folder) and upload it.
+- Select the three datasets from the repo you cloned (in the data folder) and upload it.

 ![cover page image](/anomaly-detection/assets/img/file2.PNG)